Richard Caton: The Royal Infirmary School of Medicine Debating Society

 The Liverpool Royal Infirmary School of Medicine Debating Society (M.S.D.S.) was founded by staff and students at the medical school on 20 October 1874.
 This led to the formation of the Medical Students Society (M.S.S.) when its name was changed in 1943.
 Caton was elected its inaugural president, chairing the society's debates and taking detailed minutes.
-On Saturday 21 November 1874 Caton opened the precedings with an address in which he expressed the prophetic opinion that "the Debating Society was destined to be one of the permanent institutions in the School of Medicine."
+On Saturday 21 November 1874 Caton opened the proceedings with an address in which he expressed the prophetic opinion that "the Debating Society was destined to be one of the permanent institutions in the School of Medicine."

 Educational activities included the presenting of both cases and specimens on a variety of medical and surgical subjects.
 Students presented papers on a range of topics including women in medicine, the medicinal benefits of corsets, germ theory and the theories of Lister's anti-sepsis, miasma theory, Spiritualism, galvanism and grammar school education.

 Caton's enthusiasm for his students' education is demonstrated in 1875 when he describes what "excellent exercise it was to place their thoughts on paper and thoroughly to investigate any subject for the benefit of their fellow Student."